Getting rid of rats might seem overwhelming at first, but it doesn’t have to be.

 3. Store Food Correctly Outside

-Any food stored outside (pet food for instance) should be stored in strong metal containers.
+You should store any food stored outside (pet food, for instance) in strong metal containers.

 Having pet food outside will attract rats, and once they get near, they will look to gain entry.

 4. Keep Your Yard Tidy